bjarvis4-spec/megr2157-portfolio/docs/assignments/A01/index.md

 Portfolio 2 - Ahmet Hamza Mülayim

-Navigability: Projects are organized precisly so identification for different types of engineering work is efficient.
+Navigability - Projects are organized precisly so identification for different types of engineering work is efficient.

-Reproducibility: Project descriptions are insightful and have detailed statistics.
+Reproducibility - Project descriptions are insightful and have detailed statistics.
 There is plentiful data including graphs and images.

-Evidence of reasoning: The portfolio shows engineering processes with each project while also making accesibility very efficient.
+Evidence of reasoning - The portfolio shows engineering processes with each project while also making accesibility very efficient.

-Professional tone: The language is technical and appropriate for an engineering portfolio aswell as proper data layouts.
+Professional tone - The language is technical and appropriate for an engineering portfolio aswell as proper data layouts.

 Task B — Product Analysis
 Product - Residential Door Hinge